MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 3. After logging in, the Microsoft Collaborate dashboard will appear, showing you the engagements, packages, and feedback, you are configured to see.
 If you are not a member of any programs or engagements, the lists will be blank.
 You need to be added to an engagement to interact with content or feedback.

+## Next steps

+Before you can download content or submit feedback, you need to join an engagement.
+Some engagements require invitation from Microsoft **Engagement Owner** or **Power User** (when your organization is already added to an engagement).
+Other engagements are **Open** for users to join.